peterellisjones/Railroader-SmartOrders/README.md

 Known incompatability: Unfortunately this mod is **not** compatible with wexp's [RR-YardAiExtended](https://github.com/wexp/RR-YardAiExtended) mod

+Example usage:

+You have a train stopped in Parson's Tannery P3 and need to get back to the mainline.
+There are seven switches between Parson's Tannery P3 and the mainline, so you press the **7** button and the AI magically brings the entire train back to the mainline stopping just beyond the last switch.

 ## Installation

 * Download `SmartOrders-VERSION.Railloader.zip` from the releases page
 * Install with [Railloader]([https://www.nexusmods.com/site/mods/21](https://railroader.stelltis.ch/))

 ![screenshot](./Capture.PNG)

 ## Project Setup